-Strategies to prevent legionella in air conditioning and water systems they should be.
+Nevertheless, perhaps because it is some years since a major incident in the UK, it seems reasonable to suggest that management in many organisations are less aware of the risk and the steps required to mitigate it than they should be.
 In smaller organisations where there is no dedicated health and safety officer, that possibility is increased since premises management and health and safety as a whole will both be peripheral to the main management function of running the business.
 Under financial pressure, there is an increased likelihood for corner cutting.

-Education is therefore important, and to this end the UK government Health & Safety Executive publishes guidance for businesses and landlords on the subject and also publicises cases where it has brought prosecutions in both the private and public coston.
+Education is important, and to this end the UK government Health & Safety Executive publishes guidance for businesses and landlords on the subject and also publicises cases where it has brought prosecutions in both the private and public sector.

 In organisations where management are ignorant or wilfully neglectful, there will be little appetite for solutions to the problem.
-In organisations that are concerned about the issue and wish to be sure that they take adequate steps to prevent an occurrence in causes of accidents have highlighted inappropriate systems of work, poor maintenance, use of defective materials, and poor supervision and training as key contributors.
+In organisations that are concerned about the issue and wish to be sure that they take adequate steps to prevent an occurrence in their premises, maintenance is vital.
+Studies of the causes of accidents have highlighted inappropriate systems of work, poor maintenance, use of defective materials, and poor supervision and training as key contributors.
 Inadequately trained operators have also been identified as a major reason for the prevalence of water quality incidents and disease outbreaks.
-Error management techniques put forward as solutions to the problem include selection, training, licensing
+Error management techniques put forward as solutions to the problem include selection, training, licensing and certification.